 Its Not Easy

 Parenting is not easy.
 Being a “good” parent is downright hard!
 It requires us to constantly be self-aware, judging our own actions, and course correcting at almost every step.
-Yet at the same time we are judging our actions, we need to be forgiving and gracious to ourselves as well.
+Yet at the same time we are the toughest judge on our actions.
+We need to be forgiving and gracious to ourselves as well.
 Mastering these two things simultaneously is a skill that will serve you well!

 Dr Brene Brown, in her most recent book Dare To Lead, says, “When we think about how Millennials and Gen Zers were raised, many of their parents swaddled them in armor [emotional self-protection strategies] out of their own lack of confidence as parents and people.
 The more grounded confidence parents have, the more likely they are to prepare their child for the path by teaching courage, praising effort, and modeling grit, verses trying to prepare a perfect path for their child by fixing, praising only results, and intervening.”